RunestoneInteractive/pythonds/_sources/BasicDS/SimulationHotPotato.rst

 .. figure:: Figures/hotpotato.png
    :align: center

-   Figure 2: A Six Person Game of Hot Potato
+   Figure 2: A Six-Person Game of Hot Potato

 This game is a modern-day equivalent of the famous Josephus problem.